gnosisguild/zodiac/src/factory/README.md

 This method is used to calculate the resulting address of a deployed module given the provided parameters.
 It is useful for building multisend transactions that both deploy a module and then make calls to that module or calls referencing the module's address.

-- Interface: `calculateProxyAddress(factory, masterCopy, initData)`
+- Interface: `calculateProxyAddress(moduleFactory, mastercopyAddress, initData, saltNonce)`
 - Arguments:
-  - `factory`: Factory contract object of the Module Proxy Factory contract
+  - `moduleFactory`: Module factory contract object of the Module Proxy Factory contract
-  - `masterCopy`: Address of the Master Copy of the Module
+  - `mastercopyAddress`: Address of the Master Copy of the Module
   - `initData`: Encoded function data that is used to set up the module
+  - `saltNonce`: Some salt to use for the deployment
 - Returns: A string with the expected address

 ### 4. Get Module

 This method returns an instance of a given module.

-- Interface: `getModuleInstance(moduleName, address, provider)`
+- Interface: `getModuleInstance(moduleName, moduleAddress, provider)`
 - Arguments:

   - `moduleName`: Name of the module to be deployed, note that it needs to exist as a key in the [CONTRACT_ADDRESSES](./constants.ts#L3-L12) object
-  - `address`: Address of the Module contract
+  - `moduleAddress`: Address of the Module contract
   - `provider`: Ethereum provider, expects an instance of `JsonRpcProvider` from `ethers`

 - Returns: A Contract instance of the Module